glowinthedark/obs-conference-schedule-clock-countdown/README.md

 # OBS Plugin: Conference Schedule with Clock and Countdown

-OBS plugin that displays a clock, current event info, and a countdown to the event end or to next event info if no event is currently in progress
+OBS plugin that displays a clock, current event info, and a countdown to the end of the current event or, if no event is currently in progress, a countdown to the start of the next event along with the event details.
+The event schedule is hardcoded in the script in the variable named `schedule` as explained below.

 ![](obs-schedule-clock-countdown.png)